laurelherting/lmh-headspace/AWS/examTips.md

   * up to 5X faster than traditional MySQL database
   * provision to make controlled changes to infrastructure

-### Auto Scaling
-* Allows you to provision multiple EC2 instances behind a load balancer automatically depending on your demand.
-* does not update current resources unless you set UpdatePolicy
-* scale out and in based on demand and workload
-* automatically balances EC2 instances across zones when you configure multiple zones in Auto Scaling group settings

-### Scaling vs elasticity
-Easy to scale in and out for cost saving (elastic) hard to scale up then back down

 ### AWS CloudFormation
 Service that helps model and set up AWS recources
   * spend less time managing these resources, more time on Apps that run